Local-global principles for multinorm tori over semi-global fields: Semi-global fields and Patching

-\begin{cor} Let $K$ be a complete discretely valued field with residue field $\kappa$ and $F$ be the function field of a curve over $K.$ Let $\XX$ be a regular proper model of $F$ and $X$ be the reduced special fibre.
+\begin{cor} Let $K$ be a complete discretely valued field with residue field $\kappa$ and $F$ be the function field of a curve over $K.$ Let $\XX$ be a regular proper model of $F$ with the reduced special fibre $X$ a union of regular curves with only normal crossings.
 Let $T$ be a torus defined over $F$.
-Let $\PP$ be a finite set of closed points of $X$ containing all the nodal points .
+Let $\PP$ be a non-empty finite set of closed points of $X$ containing all the nodal points .

 Assume that$\colon$\\